 The gift of a present interest to more than one donee as joint tenants qualifies for the annual exclusion for each donee.

 In the case of transfers for the benefit of a minor and for the transitional rules for certain trusts with a power of appointment referenced to the annual exclusion, see Pub.
-448 circumstances they are also subject to gift and GST taxes for gifts of intangible property.
-(See section 2501(a).)
+448.

 Nonresident Aliens